ITR13/ITR-sPlayerTracer/README.md

 **blockedColor**: What lines pointing to a blocked person should be colored
 **errorColor**: What color to use if nameplate color cannot be determined

-**verbosity**: How much stuff is written to the console, min 0, max 3
+**hideMenuTab**: Set this to true if you only want to use the keybinds **verbosity**: How much stuff is written to the console, min 0, max 3

 All colors are defined as RGBA between 0 and 1